 In 1993, Marion brought racing back to the 6666’s by purchasing racing champion Dash For Cash and by securing Special Effort and Streakin Six for stud duty.
 The ranch was expanded to include a deluxe “mare hotel,” a facility that houses 160 visiting broodmares.

-AQHA honored the 6666’s/Burnett Ranches with the Best Remuda Award in 1994.
+AQHA honored the Four Sixes/Burnett ranches as the 1993 Best Remuda Award winner.
 For 50 consecutive years of breeding Quarter Horses, the Association also bestowed the inaugural Legacy Award on the ranch in 1997.
 Marion also donated the life-size bronze of Dash For Cash to The American Quarter Horse Hall of Fame & Museum in 1995.

 Activities outside the ranch have included serving on the Texas Tech University Board of Regents, director of the Fort Worth Stock Show, a trustee of the Modern Art Museum of New York City and the Fort Worth Zoological Association.
 Marion and her husband founded the Georgia O’Keefe Museum in New Mexico.